10 Mouth-Watering Traditional Greek Dishes to Try

 ‘Dolma’ is a family of stuffed Greek dishes found across the Mediterranean.
 There are many variations – stuffed tomatoes, capsicum, zucchini, pasta, calamari and cabbage rolls but one of the best known and widely exported around the world is Dolmades.

-There are many variations of the recipe for Dolmades but basically, it is vine leaves stuffed with meat, rice, dill and mint.
-There are now many tinned versions that are readily available and most are pretty good but fresh Dolmades are still found in abundance in Greece and are often served as a starter and with yoghurt.
+Dolmades is vine leaves stuffed with meat, rice, dill and mint.
+There are now many tinned versions that are readily available and most are pretty good but fresh Dolmades are still found in abundance and are often served as one of the Greek entrees along with yoghurt.

 As with many Greek appetizers, soutzoukakia can be served as a side dish, or as part of a larger meal.
 They are are generally served with a small pasta such as pilafi or risoni, or rice.